 - Ramaswamy K, Forbes L, Minuesa G, Gindin T, Brown F, Kharas MG, Krivtsov AV, Armstrong SA, Still E, de Stanchina E, Knoechel B, Koche R, Kentsis A. Peptidomimetic blockade of MYB in acute myeloid leukemia.
 Nature Communications, 2018

-- Rita Allen Foundation Scholar Award, Damon Runyon Cancer Research Foundation Clinical Investigator Award (2016), American Society for Clinical Investigation Physician-Scientist Award (2015), American Society of Hematology Scholar Award (2014), Burroughs Wellcome Fund Career Award for Medical Scientists (2013)
+- St. Baldrick’s Robert J. Arceci Innovation Award, Elected Member of American Society for Clinical Investigation, Society for Pediatric Research Young Investigator Award (2018), Rita Allen Foundation Scholar Award, Damon Runyon Cancer Research Foundation Clinical Investigator Award (2016), American Society of Hematology Scholar Award (2014), Burroughs Wellcome Fund Career Award for Medical Scientists (2013)

 - Pediatric Hematology-Oncology Fellowship, Dana-Farber Cancer Institute, Residency in Pediatrics, Boston Children’s Hospital, Harvard Medical School